RocketMan (1997 film): Plot

-Fred, along with Commander Overbeck, geologist Julie Ford, and Ulysses, a trained chimpanzee, will look for fossils on Mars.
-To save on resources, crew members are put into "hypersleep" for eight months while the ship floats towards Mars.
-Ulysses purposely takes Fred's "hypersleep chamber" for his own and Fred has to sleep in Ulysses' chimp-sized chamber.
+Fred, Commander Overbeck, geologist Julie Ford, and Ulysses, a trained chimpanzee, board the Aries.
+Together, they will look for fossils on Mars.
+While on a video call with the president, Fred inadvertently humiliates Overbeck by leading the global population in singing "He's Got the Whole World in His Hands."
+To save on resources, crew members are to be put into "hypersleep" for eight months while the ship floats towards Mars.
+Ulysses purposely takes Fred's hypersleep chamber as his own, and Fred has to sleep in Ulysses' chimp-sized chamber.
 He sleeps for only 13 minutes and has to stay up alone for eight months.
-While looking at Mars weather data, Fred notices severe sandstorms that could endanger the crew.
+While looking at Mars's weather data, Fred notices severe sandstorms that could endanger the crew.
 He contacts Bud in Houston and tells him about the storms that are forecast to hit the landing site.
-If the crew get caught in the storms, they could be lost forever.
+If the crew gets caught in the storms, the crew members could be lost forever.
 Bud tells Wick about the situation, but Wick ignores him.
-The crew makes it to Mars, after Overbeck tells off Fred for being awake the whole time and using all the food—except food that the former despises: (anchovy paste, creamed liver, and gefilte fish)—for painting.
+The crew makes it to Mars after Overbeck chides Fred for being awake the whole time and using all the food—except food that the former despises (anchovy paste, creamed liver, and gefilte fish)—for painting.
 They land the Pilgrim on the Martian surface.
-As Overbeck prepares to be the first human to step on Mars, Fred slips from the ladder and accidentally lands first.
+As Overbeck prepares to be the first human to step on Mars, Fred slips from the ladder and accidentally lands first, while cementing the first words 'It Wasn't Me!'.

 A day after the crew lands, the sandstorms arrive ahead of schedule.
-After almost losing Overbeck and Ulysses in the sandstorm, the crew lifts off from the Martian surface.
+After almost losing Overbeck and Ulysses in a sandstorm, the crew lifts off from the Martian surface.
 Wick is replaced by Bud when it becomes clear that Wick does not trust his NASA crew.
-The ship has almost made it out of the sandstorm when rocks kicked up by the wind hit the lander.
+The ship has almost escaped the sandstorm when rocks kicked up by wind hit the lander.
 Pilgrim 1 loses power and begins to spin out of control.
-Fred has to rewire the entire system, reboot it and power everything back up in less than two minutes or they will crash.
+Fred has to rewire the entire system, reboot it, and power everything back up in less than two minutes, or the ship will crash.
 With less than 20 seconds, he has to complete the circuit.
 He frantically searches for something and finally shoves the commemorative coin into the slot, allowing the lander to regain power.
-The crew safely return to the Aries orbiting Mars.
-Fred asks Julie to dance with him in zero gravity to "When You Wish Upon a Star" while wearing a silver tux and a gold dress made from the space blankets that he cut up during his accident with the sleep pod.
+The crew safely returns to the Aries, which is orbiting Mars.
+Fred asks Julie to dance with him in zero gravity to "When You Wish Upon a Star".
+He wears a silver tuxedo, and she wears a gold dress made from space blankets that he cut up during his accident with the sleep pod.

-As Fred gets ready for hypersleep one last time, Ulysses climbs into his hypersleep chamber once again, forcing Fred to stay up for another eight months on the journey back home.
+As Fred gets ready for hypersleep one last time, Ulysses once again takes Fred's hypersleep chamber and Fred yells in anguish as the Aries begins its eight month journey back to Earth.

 In a post-credits scene, the crew's flag pole on Mars is shown missing its flag.
-It is revealed that Randall's American flag boxers, which were earlier used as a replacement for the original flag, have been stolen and worn by a Martian.
+It is revealed that Fred's American flag boxers, which were earlier used as a replacement for the original flag, have been stolen and worn by a Martian.